Skip to main content

 }

-The widths match the actual rendered links.
-No layout shift, no spinner that gives no spatial information about what's loading.
+The widths match the actual rendered links, so there's no layout shift and no spinner that tells you nothing about what's loading.

 The Takeaway

-When server and client disagree on a value, the fix isn't to skip SSR or suppress the warning.
-I find the narrowest possible and acceptable neutral state that both environments can agree on.
-Then, I upgrade to the real value after hydration.
-React's useSyncExternalStore makes that an easy three-line hook.
+When the server and client disagree on a value, the fix isn't to skip SSR or suppress the warning.
+I find the narrowest neutral state that both environments can agree on, then upgrade to the real value after hydration.
+React's useSyncExternalStore makes that a three-line hook.